SonicGear Main Page

 Note: Archie still believes that all emeralds are always green, even chaos emeralds.
 They never played a Sonic game, and are running on the assumption that it is just like Earth emeralds.
 Why hasn't anyone told them, after all these years?

-Sonic X Comic #1 Sonic X Comic #2 Sonic X Comic #3
+Sonic X Comic #1 Sonic X Comic #2 Sonic X Comic #3 Sonic X Comic #4

-Sonic X interior art The latest mini-series is for Sonic X. 4 issues long, it is about to wrap up with the 4th.
+Sonic X interior art The next mini-series is for Sonic X. 4 issues long, it is about to wrap up with the 4th.
 As you can see, most of the art is more consistent then in the regular books, and tries to keep on model with the show.

 No "Archie" characters are featured, meaning you can jump right in.
 The stories seem appropriate to the way the show is handled.